 Chinese New Year celebrations traditionally lasts 15 days, from the first day (during a new moon) to the 15th day (the next full moon).
 Each day holds a special significance that varies according to local traditions.
 But first, before the arrival of the new year, homes are thoroughly cleaned to sweep away ill fortune, and to welcome good luck.
 On new year’s eve, there are family gatherings to celebrate and enjoy sumptuous traditional feasts, and to greet the new year with fireworks at midnight.

 In the days that follow, festive dance parades are held featuring colorful dragons or lions, ceremonies are held to pay homage to deities and ancestors, children receive money in red envelopes, gifts are exchanged, extended family members visit each other, and there’s more traditional feasting.

 The celebration culminates on the 15th day with the Lantern festival; on this night of the full moon, families mingle in the streets carrying lighted lanterns, often creating a beautiful light display.

 Bottom line: The Chinese New Year for 2015 is celebrated on February 18-19.
 It’s the most important of Chinese holidays, celebrated by billions of people across the world.
 Festivities traditionally last for 15 days to culminate with the Lantern Festival.
 This calendar is based on a complex lunisolar calendar system that uses both lunar and solar cycles to mark time.
 As a result, Chinese New Year falls on different dates each year, between January 21 and February 21 of the conventional Gregorian calendar.
 Each Chinese lunar year is associated with one of twelve animals in the Chinese zodiac.
-For 2015, it’s the Year of the Sheep.
+For 2015, it’s the Year of the Sheep (Goat).